Tejees/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 9. SQL Server Management Studio will connect to your Azure SQL Database server.
 You can expand the server and then the Databases node to see the AdventureWorksLT database.

 ### Task 5 - Query an Azure SQL Database with SQL Server Management Studio

+Connect to the Azure SQL Database using SQL Server Management Studio (SSMS) with the server name, login, and password and run queries to interact with and manage the database

 1. In SQL Server Management Studio, right-click on the **AdventureWorksLT** database and select **New Query**.